Battle of the Ancre: 13–15 November

 The night of 12/13 November was quiet, then near dawn a mist formed and cut visibility to nil.
 At 6:45 a.m. a hurricane bombardment began on the German front line and a mine went off in the 1 July mine crater on Hawthorn Ridge.
-Around Serre-lès-Puisieux, the 52nd Division began the defence of the village, which lasted for several days.
+Around Serre, the 52nd Division began the defence of the village, which lasted for several days.
 Troops of the division had detected British digging in no-man's-land despite the fog and a patrol reported the British approach.
 Confusion caused by the mist allowed the British to get into the first two trenches north of Serre, which were eventually recaptured.
 After a quiet night, the 23rd Division troops from Infantry Regiment 62 at Beaumont Hamel, stood to at dawn in the fog and were surprised by the arrival of the post, which reduced tension; sentries then reported many footfalls in no man's land.
 The northern flank was devastated by the mine explosion and the front line was simultaneously deluged by shrapnel and mortar fire.
 The German troops followed the drill for meeting an attack, each man throwing a grenade as they lined the parapet and machine-gunners fired into no-man's-land.
 The British arrived at intervals in scattered groups, many smoking cigarettes and with their rifles slung.

 Signal rockets were fired for the artillery but in the fog went unseen and the rest were thrown into no-man's-land to illuminate the British as they drew close, many of them falling into German trenches as they were shot.
 After about two hours, the British attack abated, when cheers were heard from Beaumont Hamel behind them and a line of German troops were seen in the mist, guarded by British troops.
 The mist lifted a little and many lines and waves of British troops were seen on the right flank advancing unopposed.
 A defensive flank was formed and fire opened on the British, causing many casualties, before a machine-gun began firing at them from behind and to the left, forcing them under cover.
 A machine-gun began enfilade fire from the right, causing many casualties.
 An unarmed German officer appeared and announced that he was a prisoner and that the British were through the support and reserve positions and in Beaumont Hamel.
 The Germans discussed their prospects and surrendered when British troops began bombing along the trench.